 (a) made by the Treasurer; and

-(b) charged to, and paid out of, the Consolidated Fund,
+(b) charged to, and paid out of, the Consolidated Account,

-and this subsection appropriates that Fund accordingly.
+and this subsection appropriates that Account accordingly.

-(2) The Treasurer is to cause to be credited to the Consolidated Fund any amounts received or recovered from the Authority or otherwise in respect of any payment made by the Treasurer under a guarantee given under section 15E.
+(2) The Treasurer is to cause to be credited to the Consolidated Account any amounts received or recovered from the Authority or otherwise in respect of any payment made by the Treasurer under a guarantee given under section 15E.

 [Section 15F inserted by No. 46 of 1998 s.
-8.]
+8; amended by No. 77 of 2006 s.
+4 and 5(1).]

 Part III — Functions of the Authority